 Unfortunately, what companies sell as their corporate culture can often be vastly different from their reality.
 An example would be calling your organization well-balanced while, in reality, employees are expected to work under high pressure for long hours.
 Such misalignment can lead to high employee turnover, since the people you hire may have accepted a job offer based on an entirely different expectation.

 Repeatedly hiring similar people can reinforce the original unconscious biases that contributed to previous hiring decisions.
-To eliminate bias in selecting the right candidates, collecting more diverse data about candidates and sticking to numbers and facts is very important.
+To eliminate hiring bias, collecting more diverse data about candidates and sticking to numbers and facts is very important.
 If you want to hire only the best talent, you should take an objective approach to each hire.

 According to Moran, avoiding bias in hiring is also about retrospective learning.
 "While there are some things that can be done to mitigate bias on the front-end of the hiring process, it is important to also "look back" on data to assess for the impact of biases and personal characteristics."